 All Saints Day, the day on which Catholics celebrate all the saints, known and unknown, is a surprisingly old feast.
 It arose out of the Christian tradition of celebrating the martyrdom of saints on the anniversary of their martyrdom.
 When martyrdoms increased during the persecutions of the late Roman Empire, local dioceses instituted a common feast day in order to ensure that all martyrs, known and unknown, were properly honored.

-collecting cleaned, gently worn and new coats.
-As you clean out closets to make room for new items, gather up those gently used coats, send them to the cleaners and then bring them to any of our Masses on October 7th & 8th.
+collecting cleaned, gently worn and new coats for kids.
+As you clean out closets to make room for new items, gather up those gently used coats, send them to the cleaners and then bring them to any of our Masses on October 13th & 14th.

 In addition, we will be collecting new men’s, women’s and children’s winter hats, gloves, undergarments, socks, and T-shirts of varying sizes.
 Now is a great time for shopping those buy one, get one free items.
 We will be sorting through the items and organizing them to go to various homeless shelters in the Denver area